petter-holmberg/elements/README.md

 ### Access

-`Loadable` describes a type with a function `load` that returns a constant reference to its `Value_type`.
+`Loadable` describes a type with a function `load` that returns a constant reference to its held object.
 For an object that represents the position of another object, `load` returns a reference to the other object.
 For other objects, load returns a reference to the object itself.

 `Storable` describes a type with a function `store` that stores a given value at at a given position.
 If the object given as a position does not represent a position, it stores the value at the position of the object itself.

+`Mutable` describes a type that is both `Loadable` and `Storable`, and defines a function `at` that returns either a reference or a constant reference to its held object.

 ### Linear traversal

-`Position` describes a type with a function `increment` that moves it to the next position in a range.
+`Position` describes a `Movable` object representing the position in a range, with a function `increment` that moves it to the next position in a range.
+Elements in the range are not necessarily visitable more than once.

-`Loadable_position` describes a `Position` that is also `Loadable`.
-`Storable_position` describes a `Position` that is also `Storable`.
+`Forward_position` describes a `Regular` `Position` object where elements in the range may be visited multiple times.

+`Bidirectional_position` describes a `Forward_position` type with a function `decrement` that moves it to the previous position in a range.

 ### Ranges